ECMGS/jukebox/README.md

 4. A case to hold everything in a grat form factor.
 5. Button to set the previous song, use it if you passed your favorite song by mistake :(
 6. Button to stop and play songs (If you aren't very fast it sets a quiet mode to listen to in quieter enviroments, as the library)
+7. Awesome python script to ease the workflow of adding songs to the jukebox.
+8. A lot of new songs, some of them with accompaniment melodies, by implementing a linked list.

 **Some of the melodies we added are:**